TUVIMEN/forumscraper/README.md

         scraper.get_thread(x[0],state=results) #save results in 'results'
 ```

+`identify` and `findroot` methods ignore state, even though they can take it as argument.

+`findroot` method returns `None` on failure or url to the root of the site (i.e. board) from any link of site, that is very useful when having some random urls and wanting to automatically download the whole forum.

+`identify` methods returns `None` on failure or initialized `ForumExtractor` that can scrape given url.

-The get functions return `None` in case of failure or `dict` defined as
+The get functions and `guess` return `None` in case of failure or `dict` defined as

     {
        'data': {